pyrohunter13/MariLingoFlutter/README.md

 ## About

+Quiz application for Bahasa Indonesia speakers to learn English.
-Quiz application with 4 diffrent type of quizzes:
+Include with 4 diffrent type of quizzes:
 1. Multiple Choice
 2. Short Answer
 3. Arrange random words